-For an all-around, easy to use, easy to understand coral food, Coral Frenzy is your best bet.
+For an all-around, easy to use, easy to understand coral food, Benepets Benereef Coral Food is your best bet.

-This simple to use, broadcast feeder is great for beginners and old pros alike, though we specifically recommend it to anyone who’s new to feeding corals.
+This simple to use, broadcast or targeted feeder is great for beginners and old pros alike, though we specifically recommend it to anyone who’s new to feeding corals.

 It will feed your whole marine tank from corals to those little fishies we love.
 So, whether you’ve got softies or hard corals, you’re in luck with this one.